Harshitaj876/Restaurant_web_page/README.md

 - **React Font Awesome Icons**: Utilizes Font Awesome icons through React components for scalable and customizable iconography across the site.
 - **Lazy Loading**: Implements lazy loading techniques to enhance performance by deferring the loading of non-critical resources until they are needed.
 - **Responsiveness**: Built with a mobile-first approach, ensuring a seamless experience across devices of all sizes.
+- **Use of external API**: Fetches meal data dynamically from [TheMealDB.com](https://www.themealdb.com/) to display featured dishes or daily specials.

 ## Technologies Used